People's Trust for Endangered Species: Rough Hill

 Rough Hill is a traditionally managed orchard of ~4 hectares, located on a bank of the river Avon on the outskirts of Pershore, Worcestershire.
 Since being acquired by the Trust in 2003, the orchard is being sensitively restored for the benefit of its biodiversity and heritage value.
 The principal management activities are the provision and care of new fruit trees, restoration pruning of extant mature trees, and the use of extensive livestock grazing to manage the species-rich calcareous grassland communities present.

 Associate organisations

 PTES is a member of the IUCN and Wildlife and Countryside Link.
+PTES is also one of the original organisations in the State of Nature partnership.